What is my background?

 2022 and 2023 Further training with Prof. Dr. Ulfried Geuter, Body Psychotherapy (Berlin)

-2022-2023 Active member US Association for Body Psychotherapy, Somatic Experiencing e.V., introduction of quality standards
+2022-2023 Active member US Association for Body Psychotherapy, introduction of quality standards

 2024-2025 Support for research project at Charité – Universitätsmedizin Berlin (trauma-sensitive organizations)

-2025 Publication on trauma-sensitive team and organizational development (Link to the article)
+2025 Publication on trauma-sensitive team and organizational development (link to article)